ashasoroushpoor/Iris_tutorial_popl21/README.md

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

-Then you can do `make build-dep` to install exactly the right version of Iris.
+Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

+Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

+To update, do `git pull`.
+After an update, the development may fail to compile because of outdated dependencies.
+To fix that, please run `opam update` followed by `make build-dep`.

 ## Compiling the exercises